Manage your aquarium ecosystem from anywhere.

 Usability Evaluation: The original Apex dashboard uses a custom, non-HIG compliant application that merges controls, live view, and monitoring features together on the same screen.
 Users are confused about what many of the controls mean because they are represented only by icons.

-Solution: Create a native iOS HIG compliant dashboard that breaks the application out into task-focused sections.
+How I solved the problem: Create a native iOS HIG compliant dashboard that breaks the application out into task-focused sections.
 Default to monitoring tasks as it is the most common need, but allow quick access to controlling tasks for emergencies.

 User Testing Results: Users experienced no trouble navigating the dashboard and appreciated the task-oriented split.
 The graphical display of the monitor dashboard received positive comments around legibility and visual appeal in particular.
 Users were able to change the lighting to manual within 10 seconds with no confusion.